Serentica launches renewable energy platform | Headlines

 - India

-Serentica Renewables on Monday announced the launch of a renewable energy platform and said that it plans to install 1,500GW of solar and wind power in the country.
+Serentica Renewables on Monday announced the launch of a renewable energy platform and said that it plans to install 1,500MW of solar and wind power in the country.

 ''Serentica Renewables announces the launch of a Renewable Energy Platform in India.
 This green energy company will focus on providing round-the-clock carbon-free power to large consumers of energy in India.
 It will specialise in providing end-to-end green solutions to the consumers, including connectivity to the appropriate transmission network,'' a company statement said.